 Interchange can be used as a completely self-contained standalone product, or as part of a larger system.
 It can be integrated with payment processing services, ERP (enterprise resource planning) systems, point-of-sale systems, accounting systems, external content management systems, other application servers, sales force automation systems, CRM (customer relationship management) systems, email campaign management systems, and remote databases on virtually any platform.

-The History of Interchange
+History of Interchange

-- Interchange history
+- About Interchange

 What Interchange users are saying: